ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 * <unreleased>
  - The language can now be changed after the installation
- - Particule Demo written in C
+ - Particle Demo written in C

 * beta 3 - <unreleased>
  - OS hook to run executables from the Documents screen